-Native Americans called Glastenbury Mountain, in Vermont’s Green Mountains, “cursed”, and used it strictly for burying their dead.
-And it turns out, they had good reason to fear the mountain.
-Over the years there has been between 30 – 40 unexplained disappearances of people, people who have never been found.
+Native Americans called Glastenbury Mountain in Vermont’s Green Mountains “cursed”, and used it strictly for burying their dead.
+And it turns out that they had good reason to fear the mountain.
+Over the years there has been between 30 – 40 unexplained disappearances of people.
+People who have never been found.
 The trails stop part way up the mountain, suggesting that no one ever goes up any farther.
-But as strange as the disappearances are, when you walk into the forest that blankets the mountain, the silence is deafening.
+But as strange as the disappearances are, when you walk into the forest that blankets the mountain the silence is deafening.
 There are no birds singing, no squirrels chattering or crows cawing.
-In fact, you hear nothing but your own heartbeat, as if the animals know enough to never enter.
+In fact, you hear nothing but your own heartbeat.
+It’s as if the animals sense something and never enter.

 Then, in the late 1940s and early 1950s, mysterious disappearances began being reported in the area.
 Disappearances of people like Middie Rivers, a lifelong area resident and experienced hunting and fishing guide, who led a group of hunters into the wilds of Glastenbury Mountain in early-November, 1945.
 The weather was so mild that it was hard to believe that Thanksgiving was only two weeks away.
 Rivers was 74, but his excellent health had been confirmed by a recent physical.
 Returning to camp for lunch, Rivers split off from the group at an area known as Bickford Hollow.
 He was never seen again.
-In spite of massive search efforts, only one clue emerged; a lone unexpended bullet – believed to be from River’s bullet belt – lay on the banks of a nearby creek.
-After more than a month, searchers reluctantly gave up the hunt.
-In the deepening twilight, as they headed for home, the season’s first snow began to fall, and no one ever heard from Middie again.
+In spite of massive search efforts, only one clue ever emerged; a lone unexpended bullet – believed to be from River’s bullet belt – lay on the banks of a nearby creek.
+After more than a month searchers reluctantly gave up the hunt.
+In the deepening twilight as they headed for home, the season’s first snow began to fall, and no one ever heard from Middie again.

-Three Decembers later, to the day, James E. Tetford vanished somewhere on the sinister slopes.
+Three Decembers later – to the day – James E. Tetford vanished somewhere on the sinister slopes.
 Tetford had spent a holiday with relatives in northern Vermont.
 His family had put him on a bus for the return trip to the Old Soldier’s Home in Bennington.
 The bus only made one stop, where Tetford’s presence was noted.
 Only Glastenbury Mountain stood between him and his home.
 When the bus arrived in Bennington, Tetford was gone.
-The driver, dumbfounded, could offer no explanation.
-In spite of another massive search, not a trace of Tetford was ever found.
+The dumbfounded driver could offer no explanation.
+In spite of another massive search, narry a trace of Tetford was ever found.

 In reality, actually how bad is Glatenbury?
-Well, in the travel brochure, ‘Towns And Villages’, one paragraph is devoted entirely to Glastenbury Mountain.
-The last seven words read: …”we don’t recommend you make the trip”.
+Well, in the travel brochure, ‘Towns And Villages’, one paragraph was devoted entirely to Glastenbury Mountain.
+And the last seven words of the paragraph read: “… we don’t recommend you make the trip”.